testbook/beholdJS/README.md

 This will render the component defined with the endpoint `sample-directive-conf` & pass the value of the parameters to the directive.

-# Caching
+# Caching of rendered components

+The current implementation caches the rendered components in-memory by following a "stale while rendering" strategy.
-The inBuilt caching mechanism in the server, will first serve the last rendered state of the component, or initial state & then render the current state (against the current params), which will start serving after it has rendered for a TTL of 1 Hour.
-After which a new render will be triggered and stale state will be rendered untill this render is completed. we can consider it to be 'stale while rendering'.
+This caching mechanism, will serve the last rendered state of the component against the current params.
+In the case there isn't a last rendered state against the current params, the initial state will be served and a new render will be triggered against these params.
+Each render will be cached upon for a TTL of 1 Hour, after this time, if it is requested again a new render will be triggered.The stale state will continue to be served untill render completion.

 # To-do